denisabee/petclinic-tests/README.md

     When I enter "George" in search filter box
     Then I should see a list with 3 matching results
 ```
-This frontend test scenario checks that by searching with "George" in the search filter, you get a list with 3 matching results.
+This Web test scenario checks that by searching with "George" in the search filter, you get a list with 3 matching results.

 ```Gherkin